ArthurFeitoza/todo/README.md

 After starting the container, the application will be configured to connect to the database using the following parameters that you can find in the ConnectionFactory class

+run the migrations.sql script on the postgreSQL database to create the todo table

 ## Project Setup

 1. Clone this repository: